tom-doerr/path_scripts/src/task_list.md

    - Status: Not started
    - Notes: Will require significant refactoring of execution logic

-4. **Add Execution Status Tracking** - Allow the agent to indicate if a task is complete or needs user input.
+4. **Improve Memory Management** - Enhance the persistent memory system with better organization.
    - Priority: MEDIUM
-   - Status: Implemented
+   - Status: Not started
-   - Notes: Added execution_status XML tag to indicate completion status and user input needs
+   - Notes: Add categorization, tagging, and priority levels to memory items

-5. **Improve Memory Management** - Enhance the persistent memory system with better organization.
+5. **Add Model Selection UI** - Create a better UI for selecting and switching between models.
    - Priority: MEDIUM
    - Status: Not started
-   - Notes: Add categorization, tagging, and priority levels to memory items
+   - Notes: Should show available models and allow easy switching

 ## Low Priority Tasks